 Azurite Through the Ages: Millennia of Mining Have Not Depleted Its Sources

-The quality of well-crystallized samples from a decade-old Milpillas mine in Mexico could be compared to these collector’s samples.
-Azurite crystals (e.g., the Electric Blue from the Milpillas mine) show dark, blue color with high luster, and they are usually 1–2 inches long prisms or blocky crystals up to 4 inches long.
-They were gradually pseudomorphed into malachite in high oxidizing environment.
-Thus, malachite was found more abundant than azurite.
-Sometimes, thin layer of azurite can be deposited atop malachite as the final layer.
-The light to dark green, melachite pseudomorphs from the Milpillas mine are mostly blocky crystals, and ranged from one to ten inches in size.
-The Milpillas mine also produced emerald-green bronchantites, a hydrous copper sulfate, of one-two inches long needle-like crystals on a rhyolite matrix.
-Free copper ions of bronchantite absorb all wave lengths except green, causing bright green color.
+The quality of well-crystallised samples from a decade-old Milpillas mine in Mexico could be compared to this collector’s samples.
+Azurite crystals (e.g. the Electric Blue from the Milpillas mine) show dark blue colour with high lustre, and are usually 1–2 inches long prisms or blocky crystals of up to 4 inches in length.
+They have gradually pseudomorphed into malachite in a highly oxidising environment.
+Thus, malachite is found more abundantly than azurite.
+Sometimes, a thin layer of azurite can be deposited atop malachite as the final layer.
+The light to dark green malachite pseudomorphs from the Milpillas mine are mostly blocky crystals, and range from one to ten inches in size.
+The Milpillas mine also produced emerald-green bronchantites, a hydrous copper sulphate, of one to two inches long needle-like crystals on a rhyolite matrix.
+Free copper ions of bronchantite absorb all wave lengths except green, causing its bright green colour.